Samkth123/KTH-md/Growth/Session 1/Chapter 5 - Measuring and describing growth.md

 Products in the same company even have different gross profit profiles
 - Managers should be careful of valuing high margin products more than low margin ones as they often complement eachother
+- ex: Gillete makes more profit on refills than shavers but shavers are needed for refills